Summer Blast is a free camp for Henrico residents. Participants must be rising 1st-5th and 6th-8th graders for the 2019-20 school year.

 - Summer Blast Sites & Schedules: Rising 6th-8th graders

 - Online Registration Tips

-We’ve compiled a 2017 Parent Handbook full of camp details.
-Be sure to take a look!
+We’ve compiled a 2019 Parent Handbook full of camp details, be sure to take a look!
 A few of the topics include Camp Rules & Policies, Helpful Tips for Parents & Participants, and Inclement Weather Policies.

 Participant Information and Updates

-New for 2017: A photo ID will be required when signing out campers.
+A photo ID will be required when signing out campers.
 During the registration process, you will have the opportunity to list individuals authorized to pick up your child.
 Don’t forget to include yourself and all legal guardians!

 Any changes (additions or removals) of authorized persons for pick up must be made in writing (e-mail) to the registration section and provided to the Site Coordinator.